Creating a Career Development Plan: Tips and Strategies

 - Offers a structure for self-improvement

-The process of creating a career plan involves assessing current strengths and weaknesses in the skillsets then implementing active steps to professional advancement.
+The process of creating a career plan is about evaluating your strengths and weaknesses of skillsets and then taking proactive steps towards professional advancement.

-The first step in creating your career plan of development is to evaluate your skills, competencies as well as areas that require improvement.
+The first step in creating your career plan of development is to review your abilities, capabilities, strengths, and areas for improvement.

 Ask yourself these questions: